bitrise-io/bitrise/README.md

 You can find a complete iOS sample project at: https://github.com/bitrise-io/sample-apps-ios-with-bitrise-yml

-## Development Guideline

-* __Easy to use__: the UX for the end-user, always keep it in mind, make it a pleasant experience to work with this tool (and all of the Bitrise tools)!
-* __Code should be kept simple__: easy to understand, easy to collaborate/contribute (as much as possible of course).
-* __Compatibility__: never do an incompatible change, unless you can't avoid it.
-Release new features as additional options, to not to break existing configurations.
-* __Stability__: related to compatibility, but in general stability is really important, especially so in a CI/automation environment, where you expect fully reproducible outcomes.
-* __Flexibility__: should also be kept in mind, but only if it does not affect the previous points.

 ## Tooling support & JSON output format

 `bitrise` CLI commands support a `--format=[format]` parameter.